github/docs/content/README.md

 ### Index pages

 Index pages are the Table of Contents files for the docs site.
-Every product, category, and map topic subdirectory has an `index.md` that serves as the landing page.
-Each `index.md` must contain a `children` frontmatter property with a list of relative links to the child pages of the product, category, or map topic.
+Every product, category, and map topic subdirectory has an `index.md` that serves as the landing page...

 **Important note**: The site only knows about paths included in `children` frontmatter.
 If a directory or article exists but is **not** included in `children`, its path will 404.